Karin Juel was an eminent ballad singer and author. She and Margareta Kjellberg were the first women members of the music association Visans Vänner.

 In 1976, Karin Juel was admitted to hospital and knew that the end was at hand.
 The singer-songwriter Mats Paulsson then visited her, when he had just made the song “Gyllne morgon” popular by recording it.
 According to Paulsson, Karin Juel “Looked at me with a gentle smile when she said: Do you believe there will be a Golden morning for me soon?”

 Karin Juel died in 1976 in Stockholm after a period of illness.
-She was buried in Berg Cemetery in the province of Jämtland, where she had owned a summer cottage on the shore of Lake Storsjön and at the foot of Hoverberget.
+She was buried in Berg Cemetery in the province of Jämtland, where she had owned a summer cottage at the foot of Hoverberget.
 She had spent her summers there for 35 years.